Some reflections regarding the overthrow of Nicolae Ceaușescu of Romania in December 1989

 I’ve thought about these things because, over the years, I’ve presented workshops about how best to deal with teasing and bullying of children in schools.
 Each time I’ve prepared for such a workshop, I’ve learned some new things about the underlying power dynamics.

-Thus it happens that I’ve recently come to understand that, if a school board is going to implement an anti-bullying program, as a way to deal with bullying, by way of example, then there needs to be a suitable protocol in place.
-This will ensure that when a child says that she or he is being bullied at school, the situation is addressed at once in line with a standard, agreed-upon, widely communicated procedure.
+Thus it happens that I’ve recently come to understand that, if a school board is going to implement an anti-bullying program to deal with bullying, then there needs to be a suitable protocol in place.
+When a child says she or he is being bullied at school, the situation needs to be addressed at once in line with a widely communicated, standard procedure.

 Otherwise, the bullying continues and may escalate with traumatic – and, indeed, tragic – consequences for the person who is being targeted along with tragic consequences for others.
 In many but not all cases, bullying is built around a series of cumulative events whose effects (and in many cases intensity) increase over time.